 Step #1: Strategic Planning

 Take a strategic approach to setting up and integrating social customer service to your contact centre.
-Ensure you align with your organisational goals which will no doubt include improved customer loyalty, advocacy, account growth, retention and higher sales.
+Create a social customer service plan and ensure you align with your organisational goals which will no doubt include improved customer loyalty, advocacy, account growth, retention and higher sales.

 - Understand what you customers want and why they are contacting you.
 Using a social customer service tool with analytics functionality will help you build up a picture of your customer behaviour on social and help you manage resources.